merely-useful/py-rse/index.md

 > People who are privileged are often not aware of it,
 > as they've lived in a system that provides unearned advantages their entire lives.
 > In John Scalzi's memorable phrase,
-> they've been playing on [the lowest difficulty setting there is][scalzi-easy-mode]
+> they've been playing on the lowest difficulty setting there is
 > their whole lives,
-> and as a result don't realize how much harder things are for others.
+> and as a result don't realize how much harder things are for others [@Scal2012].
 >
 > The targets of oppression are often called "members of a marginalized group",
 > but targets don't choose to be marginalized: